 Federal Aid Policies and Procedures

-To apply for federal financial aid, (loans and work study), you must complete a need analysis form (i.e. Free Application for Federal Student Aid or FAFSA).
+To apply for federal financial aid, (loans and work study), you must complete a FAFSA (Free Application for Federal Student Aid).
 Preference will be given to those students whose FAFSA has been received by February 1.
 If you apply for federal financial aid at any other time of the year, Missouri S&T will attempt to fill your financial needs to the extent that funds or opportunities are available.

 Graduate Certificate Programs and Gainful Employment Program Disclosure

-Effective July 1, 2011, the Department of Education requires that all certificated programs must disclose particular gainful employment information to current and prospective students.
-The information that is provided in the disclosure includes the estimated cost of the certificate program as well as on-time graduation and job placement rates for this particular certificate program.
-Information on graduate certificate programs, including gainful employment disclosures, may be found at http://dce.mst.edu/.
+The US Department of Education requires all certificate programs disclose particular gainful employment information to current and prospective students.
+The information provided in the disclosure includes the estimated cost of the certificate program as well as on-time graduation and job placement rates for this particular certificate program.
+Information on graduate certificate programs, including gainful employment disclosures, may be found at https://grad.mst.edu/programs/certificates/.